 Knowing your BMI helps you come up with potential weight issues.
-However, you must also know that there are other ways to measure body fat that are said to be more accurate than BMI.
+However, you must also know that there are other ways to measure body fat that are considered more accurate than BMI.
 This includes using the body fat percentage calculator, skinfold thickness measurements, underwater weighing, dual-energy X-ray absorption, and bioelectrical impedance.
 (2)

 Your Ideal Body Mass Index

 The ranges for BMI for both men and women share the same figures.
-Since BMI is calculated using measurements of your height and weight, a person can share the same weight with someone and stay on the healthy level while the other may be considered overweight.
+Since BMI is calculated using measurements of your height and weight, a person can share the same weight with someone and stay on the healthy level, while the other may be considered overweight.

-The Flaw in BMI
+The Flaw in using the BMI Calculator

 Some people are actually very healthy but aren’t in the normal range for BMI because of their physique and bone structure.
 For instance, athletes who have a high muscle percentage, or even someone who is generally dense and large-boned, can have a very high BMI and actually be in very good shape.
 So it is not a perfect indicator of fitness level, and should be used as a general guide.